iyreshot/Modlist/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-❗ **IMPORTANT NOTE** ❗

-In the right pane of MO2 click on 'Data' at the top.
-Navigate to Textures/interface/intfullnebulapanarama02.dds
-Right click / Hide

-This is because VRAMr **WILL** downsize the image of the girls in the perk interface and we are hiding the one from VRAMr so that it uses the higher resolution original one.

 ### Root Builder

 Lyra utilizes a Wabbajack technology called Root Builder.
 RootBuilder is a plugin for Mod Organizer 2, allowing users to manage files in the base game directory through Mod Organizer.